icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 5. In the next step choose "Check out as a projects into workspace", also make sure all projects are selected.
 Hit the finish button
 6. Open the Java-Perspective if you´re not already there

+### Working sets
+To place the projects categorized - OH by them self and ePlatform in a different place..
+You may create working sets, from the package explorer, mark those projects you want to gather then click the "arrow down" and choose "configure working sets...".

 ### JRE
 1. Window -> Preference -> Java -> Installed JRE
 2. You should have jre7 installed and marked